xumozhu/xumozhu/README.md

 ## 👩‍🎓 About Me
 - 🎓 UC San Diego Math-Stats & Probability (Graduated in March 2025)
 - 🌱 Currently learning advanced NLP & visualization tools
-- ✨ Fun fact: I enjoy blending data with creativity to tell compelling stories.
-Passionate about turning data into insights & building AI-powered solutions 🚀
+- ✨ Fun fact: I'm passionate about turning data into insights & building AI-powered solutions 🚀

 ---
 ## Here are some of the tools and technologies I use: